Rotation Rotation { get; set; }

 Description

-The Rotation property of a SceneObject represents the orientation of the object in the scene.
-This rotation is relative to the object's parent, if it has one, or to the SceneWorld if no parent is set.
-The rotation is defined using the Rotation type, which typically encapsulates a quaternion or Euler angles to represent 3D rotations.
+The Rotation property of a SceneObject represents the rotational orientation of the object.
+This rotation is defined relative to its parent object, if a parent is set, or relative to the SceneWorld if no parent is specified.
+The rotation is expressed using the Rotation type, which typically encapsulates rotational data in a format such as quaternions or Euler angles.

 Usage

-To get or set the rotation of a SceneObject, you can use the Rotation property.
-This can be useful for orienting objects in the scene, such as rotating a model to face a certain direction or to animate its rotation over time.
+To get or set the rotation of a SceneObject, use the Rotation property.
+This can be useful for orienting objects within a scene, such as rotating a model to face a certain direction or to animate its rotation over time.

 Example usage: